The search engine allows searches across the entirety of DEA.

 2. The ‘Filter by’ guided option

-Use the ‘Filter by’ option for more tailored thematic searches across five domains (Author, Works, Notable terms, Manuscript, Part of speech).
+Use the ‘Filter by’ option for more tailored thematic searches across three domains (Works, Notable terms, Manuscript).

 – Works: searches for references to ancient texts (literary, epigraphic, papyrological).
 Results will be displayed in a ‘Author + Work + line(s) of text’ format.